TPII-PadelPals/payments-service/README.md

 ### Ngrok

-### Paiements
+### Payments
-When testing paiements, close every MercadoPago accounts open in any browser.
+When testing payments, close every MercadoPago accounts open in any browser.